 The engine has to be running because we need the carb cleaner to travel from the PCV vacuum hose into the intake manifold and from there into the combustion chamber.
 Once the carbon cleaner reached the combustion chamber, it will come into contact with the pistons and will clean them without the need of removing them.

 6. Spray the carbon cleaner

 With the engine running at 2000 RPMs, spray the carbon cleaner into the PCV vacuum hose that leads to the combustion chamber.
 With short sprays, make sure to use at least half the can for good results.

-Me personally, I always use the full can.
+Personally, I always use the full can.
 This is because I really have no idea how much carbon buildup I have on my pistons.
-Also, the carbon cleaner is cheap, and using the full can will save you a lot of money in repairs.
+Also, the carbon cleaner is cheap, and using the full can will save you a lot of money on repairs.

 7. Reattach the PCV vacuum hose and go for a test drive

 After you finish spraying the carbon cleaner, remove the cleaner straw from the vacuum hose and reinstall it.
 Then, reinstall any covers that you might have removed in the process.

 Take your car for a test run to make sure that no carbon cleaner is left in the engine.
 If you have followed all of the steps, at this point, you should have cleaned your pistons without removing them.